 Phase 3:

 Once the methodology is developed we will test it with analysis of the link between antibiotic consumption and the spread of antibiotic resistance among German isolates of pneumococcus.
-We already have a large WGS dataset for IPD isolates from Germany which we will use for an input to our tool.
-My Co-I will extract a set of data with greater resolution of antibiotic consumption, as described in the Co-I section below.
+We already have a large WGS dataset for IPD isolates from Germany which we will use for an input to our tool, while my Co-I will also create a new database of WGS of the meningococcus from Germany for further testing of our tool.
+Furthermore my Co-I will extract a set of data with greater resolution of antibiotic consumption, as described in the Co-I section below.
 Using this we will test if consumption among certain age groups is associated with an increase in Ne of resistant bacteria and work out the context of the spread of resistance, to detect if any class of antibiotics is associated with increased, or decreased, spread of resistance.
 The output of this will allow us to make policy recommendations for antibiotic consumption, and given the generalizability of our methodology this can be further tailored to individual country data to provide more relevant recommendations.

 Timeliness and novelty: